techslateramu/allinone/terraform-with-aws/README.md

 # Introduction

-Thi is the home page containing links to all sub sections of Terraform .
+This is the home page containing links to all sub sections of Terraform .

 ## What is Terraform?